 16.3.10 A large majority of flights through the NAT HLA enter and/or leave it via the North American region.
 To facilitate these flows of traffic, various transitional airspaces and linking route structures have been established in and through the adjacent NAM region.
 These are described in Chapter 3 above.
-Of particular significance are the NAR and NOROTS structures.
-Details of these routes and their associated procedures are contained in the AIP of the relevant State authorities and/or via their websites.
+Of particular significance is the NAR structure.
+Details of these routes and associated procedures are contained in the AIP of the relevant State authorities and/or via their websites.
 The necessary Internet Links to obtain this information are listed above in Chapter 3.
 Account must be taken of these route structures in planning any flight through the NAT region that starts or ends in the North American region.